marcoverl/CVUserGuide/source/ManagingImages.rst

     Because of a bug in OpenStack this command could return an error message such as:
     ::
       403 Forbidden: Not allowed to create members for image d4b02b71-755e-47ad-bb27-1ea5c23bf7cb.
-(HTTP 403) but actually the command worked.
+(HTTP 403) even if actually the command worked.

 Then a member of the target project (with id e81df4c0b493439abb8b85bfd4cbe071